everwhereDATA/everwhereDATA/README.md

-- 👋 Hi, I’m @everwhereDATA
+- 👋 Hi, I’m @Isabella
-- 👀 I’m interested in ...
+- 👀 I’m interested in networking and  connecting with anyone in the data fiels
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analytics projects and more
-- 📫 How to reach me ...
+- 📫 How to reach me(check my profile)

 <!---
 everwhereDATA/everwhereDATA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.